Noya-G/OOP_EX1/README.md

 # OOP_EX1
-this code made as assignment at object oriented programming.
+this code made as assignment at object oriented programming class.

 by running this code you can create weighted graph(to read more about weighted graph: https://en.wikipedia.org/wiki/Graph_(discrete_mathematics))